Regular black holes, universes without singularities, and phantom-scalar field transitions: Abstract

 \section{Abstract}

 We consider a procedure of elimination of cosmological singularities similar to that suggested in the recent paper by Simpson and Visser for the construction of regular black holes.
 It is shown that by imposing a non-singular cosmological evolution with a bounce in a flat Friedmann universe filled with a minimally coupled scalar field, we obtain a transition between the standard scalar field and its phantom counterpart.
-The potential of the scalar field has in this case a non-analyticity of the cusp type.
-This result is readily reproduced also in the case of an anisotropic Bianchi I universe.
+In this case, the potential of the scalar field has a non-analyticity of the cusp type.
+This result is also readily reproduced in the case of an anisotropic Bianchi I universe.
+We have also found a spherically symmetric static solution of the Einstein equations, free of singularities and sustained by a scalar field.